Liikkuvat-Koodarit/MoveHel_backend/README.md

 2. In terminal: start the app with **flask run**

 ## Python commands (in VSCode terminal)
+These are meant for creating necessary tables in the DB.
+Input these **one by one**:
 > python
 > from app import app, db
 > app.app_context().push()